 The nature of the polymeric chain is critical to the performance of polymeric dispersants.
 If the chains are not sufficiently solvated, then they will collapse on to the pigment surface allowing the particles to aggregate or flocculate.
 The need for compatibility with the medium extends throughout the final drying stages of any applied coating.
 If it ceases to be compatible, flocculation may occur leading to a decrease of surface properties such as losses in gloss and tinctorial strength, etc.

-The molecular weight of the polymeric dispersants must be sufficient to provide polymer chains of optimum length to overcome Van der Waals forces of attraction between pigment particles:
+The molecular weight of the polymeric dispersant must be sufficient to provide polymer chains of optimum length to overcome Van de Waals forces of attraction between pigment particles

 Finally, for good surface coating properties and performances, the polymer must be fully compatible with the coating resin after the solvent has evaporated off and the resin has been cross-linked.

 Surfactant dispersants are conventional low molecular weight dispersing agents.
 Surfactant molecules are able to modify the properties and, in particular, they lower the interfacial tension between the pigment and the resin solution.